We create pathways to college graduation

 We developed Vision 2020, our strategic plan, after a lengthy strategic planning process resulting in the enthusiastic reaffirmation of our mission, vision and program, as well as identifying several new initiatives focused on program development and ongoing improvement in all aspects of our work.
 Our goal is to ensure our community reaps the benefits of a greater number of under-represented students graduating from college and emerging as leaders in career and community for generations to come.

-See firsthand what makes us unique.
 Join us for an interactive tour experience, illustrating the power and scope of the 12-year Rainier Scholars journey.

-Our Acting Executive Director, Monica Parker, will be your guide to understanding the essence of our program and the support we provide, from 5th grade through college graduation.
+A Rainier Scholars staff member will be your guide to understanding the essence of our program and the support we provide, from 5th grade through college graduation.
 Joining the dialogue will be an alum sharing his/her personal reflections and the impact of Rainier Scholars.
 Seeking meaningful conversation, we invite and encourage your questions.

 If you would like to join us, please send us an e-mail.
 Once tours are scheduled, guests will receive a confirmation email with Zoom instructions and other relevant details.